maueroats/teaching/content/intermediate-cs/sem1final/5-final-exam.md

      2. Write one good test for this function.
      3. Why might a function have a useless parameter like that?

-2. The model is a color.
+2. (10 pts) The model is a color.
 A mouse handler changes the amount of green in the model whenever the x coordinate is greater than the y coordinate.
 In that case, the new amount of green is the difference in the mouse coordinates (`x-y`).
 Find the problems in the mouse handler